-Stir in the wet ingredients of half-and-half and vanilla extract until just moistened.
+Stir in the wet ingredients of half-and-half (or milk of choice) and vanilla extract until just moistened.

 On a lightly floured surface, knead dough gently 5 to 10 times and pat it into a 1-inch thick disc.
 Regular scones can be cut into 8 wedges, but you can use biscuit or cookie cutters for other scone shapes too.

 Transfer scones to a parchment-lined baking tray, 2 ” apart.
 Brush the tops of the scones with half and half or heavy cream and sprinkle each top with sugar.

 Bake until golden brown, 12 to 15 minutes.

 - Dusting of confectioner sugar

 - Sprinkle raw coconut sugar

 Just like a traditional scone recipe, gluten-free scones freeze really well.
 To freeze, place baked scones in a ziplock bag or airtight container and place them in the freezer for up to 3 months.
 When you are ready to enjoy your morning coffee, simply take it out of the freezer and allow your scone to defrost.

 You can warm up in a toaster oven or in a microwave and enjoy.